fnogatz/xsd2json/prolog-xsd2json/README.md

 # xsd2json

-CHR module to translate an XML Schema into equivalent JSON Schema.
+Prolog/CHR module to translate an XML Schema into equivalent JSON Schema.

 ## Installation